A Meal of Remembrance – 2 Kings 23

 It convicts me of my sin and brings me to a place of forgiveness.

 Through the reading of the word, God led King Josiah to reinstate the Passover celebration in Judah.
-Each of us today is also encouraged to celebrate and remember the Lord’s sacrifice as we celebrate Communion in our own places of worship.
+Each of us today is also encouraged to read scripture and to remember the Lord’s sacrifice as we celebrate Communion in our own place of worship.

 Reflection

 Lord Jesus, be present and guide me as I seek to celebrate the Lord’s Supper with You in fellowship with other believers.
 Teach me the great heavenly mysteries You hold in the Passover and in the Communion meal.
 Forgive me, strengthen me, uphold me, and touch my soul.
 Draw me close to You as I seek to remember Your great sacrifice.
-In Your name we pray, Amen.
+Thank You for the precious gifts of forgiveness and eternal life.
+In Jesus’ name we pray, Amen.